RainbowMiner/RainbowMiner/README.md

 - **MaxTimeToFind**: set a maximum time to find for the next block of 1.5 hours (units allowed: s=seconds, m=minutes, h=hours)
 - **MSIAprofile**: set the MSI Afterburner overclocking profile to 4 (if MSIA is used)
 - **OCprofile**: set the overclocking profile to "Profile4" (if the RainbowMiner oc is used)
-- **MRRPriceModifierPercent**: if pool MiningRigRentals is in use, the X17 mining rig will use a price modifier of -10% (relative to suggested price)
-- **MRREnable**: if pool MiningRigRentals is in use, all X17 workers will be announced on MRR (set to "0" to disable a specific algorithm)
-- **MRRAllowExtensions**: if pool MiningRigRentals is in use, renters may extend their X17 rental (set to "0" to forbid extension)
 - **MinerName**: only Gminer and CcminerTpruvot are allowed to mine X17 (leave empty for all X17 miners)
 - **ExcludeMinerName**: no excluded miners for X17 (in case you want to disable a specific miner for that algorithm, add it to this list)